 - Chaitanya Kshirsagar

 Haiti, as many other third world countries lack a reliable means for disposing of human waste.
 This leads to contamination of water supplies, and the spread of disease.
 In Haiti, only one in five families have any kind of toilet, and studies indicate that investments in sanitation can deliver a financial return of 7X by improving health and environmental standards in the area.

 An arborloo is a moveable pit latrine that composts human feces into organic fertilizer to provide nutrients for a fruit-bearing tree.
 It is relatively cheap and easy to install in the earth, allowing a safe and dignified place to defecate, which in turn should help halt the spread of pathogens present in human feces.
 This device is portable and light enough to be transferred between pits.
 A team of RIT students from the Kate Gleason College of Engineering, has designed a product that can be fabricated using many materials that are local to Haiti, and that is modular so that it can be acquired and assembled in pieces.
 Thus, the objective of this project is to develop an optimize supply chain and manufacturing operation suitable for the resources available in Haiti.

 Capstone team members: Karla Roedan, Hugo Nuñez and Aman Jot Kaur

-“I think it’s a great opportunity to put into practice all the knowledge acquire through the whole master’s program and to know that we have develop the skills necessary to address current business issues."
+“I think it’s a great opportunity to put into practice all the knowledge acquired through the whole master’s program and to know that we have developed the skills necessary to address current business issues."